 What are the top 5 pieces of gym equipment to build bigger muscles?
 Walk into any gym today, and you’re bound to come across numerous types of equipment.
 And, no matter what your experience with gym equipment is, you’re probably wondering: “What are the best types of equipment I can use to build bigger muscles?

 Today, we’ll go over five fantastic gym equipment options you should base your entire training around.
-Check out: why are your muscles not getting bigger and stronger.

 The squat rack is a fantastic and incredibly versatile piece of gym equipment you should take advantage of on your journey to building bigger muscles.
 This is because the squat rack offers you the ability to do numerous proven exercises for muscle growth, including: